MiddletonCommunityVoice/services-list/content/services/cab-rochdale-middleton-library.md

 ---

 ### Information
-To book a local appointment with CAB.
+To book a local appointment with CAB in Middleton.